rlawrenc/cosc_304/labs/lab7/APEX/assign/README.md

 ### HOL 3-1 Creating a Database Application from Scratch: In this hands-on lab, you will create a database Web application, Demo Projects.
 You will extend and improve this application later (5 points)

 ### HOL 3-2 Creating a Database Application loading data using SQL DDL and DML scripts (not a spreadsheet, because it's blocked by Oracle in the Cloud): In this hands-on lab, you will use a spreadsheet to create a database Web application, Budget App.
 You do not extend this application but will use it in a later exercise (5 points).
-(5 points).

 ## [Unit 4:](READMEUnit4.md) Managing Pages in Page Designer (10 points)